Wilfred Genee

 Wilfred Genee (born 27 June 1967) is a Dutch television and radio presenter.
-He is known for presenting Vandaag Inside and Voetbal Inside.
-He also presents the radio show The Friday Move.
+He is known for presenting the television shows Vandaag Inside and Voetbal Inside, with René van der Gijp and Johan Derksen as co-hosts.
+He presents the radio show The Friday Move for BNR Newsradio.
+Genee is also a singer and he has released multiple singles and one album.